shvekyha/myVisitCrawler/README.md

 - Notice the (really ugly) grey button at the top saying 'Find my spot!'
 - If you'd like to monitor the script as it goes, open dev tools on the console tab.
 - Click the button and wait
-- If you're using dev tools - you'll see the log writing as it advances and a comment if it **doesn't** find a spot at a location.
+- If you're using dev tools - you'll see the log writing as it advances (finding elements on the page) and a log writing if it **doesn't** find a spot at a location.
-- If a spot at a certain location is found it will pop up an alert with the details.
+- If a spot at a certain location is found, it will pop up an alert with the details.
 You can click OK to stop the script and book the appointment **manually**, or click Cancel to continue the search.

 <img alt="Found spot alert" src="https://user-images.githubusercontent.com/7942533/222116023-bf43ae49-534e-4bba-bca1-80cf13d8d088.png" />